Fresh summer herbs used in their best form: in a fresh herb butter, with cheese and baked to perfection for this flatbread recipe!

 I absolutely love using fresh herbs in recipes in the summertime.
 I grow them every year, and all summer long cannot get enough of them.
 I add them to almost everything.
 Do you like fresh herbs?
 Do you grow them?

 One of my favorite things to make when the herbs get a little out of control and I have to use them asap, is to make herb butter with them.
-I shared how to make herb butter a while back, it’s a great way to extend the life of herbs and have something ready to go for other recipes – for example, using it on a flatbread!!
-All summer long I’ll have some ready to go in the fridge.
+I’ve shared how to make herb butter, it’s a great way to extend the life of herbs and have something ready to go for other recipes – for example, using it on a flatbread!!

 Flatbreads are an amazing free form pizza with a thinner crust, and are absolutely great for an appetizer recipe for entertaining.
 For this flatbread recipe I was testing, I wanted to see if herb butter would be good instead of sauce.
 Holy smokes, was it ever!!!